Aaldeao/LifeSync-Games-CitiesSkylines-Mod/README.md

 #### 🔹 LifeSync-Games Services Installation:

-To install the [**LifeSync-Games**](https://github.com/BlendedGames-bGames/bGames-dev-services) services , go to the corresponding repository on GitHub and follow the installation instructions.
+To install the [**LifeSync-Games**](https://github.com/BlendedGames-bGames/bGames-dev-services) services, go to the corresponding repository on GitHub and follow the installation instructions.

 Using **Docker** is recommended to quickly and easily deploy the services.